-This Boozy Basil Brazilian Lemonade is a frosty, refreshing cocktail with fresh lime, coconut milk, basil, and vodka.
+This Boozy Basil Frozen Brazilian Lemonade is a frosty, refreshing cocktail with fresh lime, coconut milk, basil, and vodka.
 Super easy to whip up with your blender- these are the perfect summer treat!JUMP TO RECIPE

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

-What is a Brazilian lemonade?
+What is a Frozen Brazilian Lemonade?

 Brazilian lemonade is a frosty, refreshing drink made of lime wedges with peel, ice cubes, sugar, and either water, sweetened condensed milk, or coconut milk.
 While you may be thinking; "shouldn't it be called LIMEADE?" - it is in fact called lemonade.
 Partially due to the the scarcity of lemons (limão Siciliano) in Brazil, and the abundance of limes (limão Tahiti).

-For this version (aside from the addition of delicious booze!)
+For this Frozen Lemonade version (aside from the addition of delicious booze!)
 I added fresh basil for an herby background note, and I opted to use coconut water and coconut milk together.
-The result is a light, refreshing, frozen cocktail that’s just creamy enough without being too heavy (thanks, coconut milk!).
+The result is a light, refreshing, frozen cocktail that's just creamy enough without being too heavy (thanks, coconut milk!).

 Looking for more great cocktails?